Tasshack/dreame-vacuum/docs/services.md

 #### `dreame_vacuum.vacuum_clean_segment`

 Start selected room cleaning with optional customized cleaning parameters.
+Cleaning parameters and cleaning order are ignored by the device when *customized_cleaning* or 'cleaning_sequence' is enabled.

 #### `dreame_vacuum.vacuum_clean_zone`